Kęstutis Kemzūra

-Kęstutis Kemzūra (born 20 April 1970) is a Lithuanian professional basketball coach and former player who is currently the head coach of Juventus Utena of the Lithuanian Basketball League.
+Kęstutis Kemzūra (born 20 April 1970) is a Lithuanian professional basketball coach and former player who was last the head coach of Juventus Utena of the Lithuanian Basketball League.
 During his playing career, at a height of 1.91 m tall, he played at the point guard position.

 Professional playing career

 Kemzūra started his club playing career as a point guard, with the Lithuanian club Atletas Kaunas.
 He averaged 6.5 points, 2.5 rebounds and 1 assist per game in the FIBA Saporta Cup competition's 1992–93 season, in his first year.
 His next year he had better stats, as he recorded 12.5 points, 2 rebounds and 3 assists per game in the Saporta Cup's 1993–94 season.

 In 1996, he moved to the Lithuanian club Šilutė.
 After that, he went to the Lithuanian club Lietuvos Rytas Vilnius, for the 1998–99 season, where he became a player coach.
 Kemzūra left the team in November, and joined the Lithuanian club Kalnapilis Panevėžys.
 In the 1999–2000 season, he played in the FIBA Korać Cup competition with Sema Panevėžys.
 His last playing season was the 2000–01 season, in which he played with the Austrian club Swans Gmunden.